 Banquettes and Butler Pantries

-After years and years of homes built without utility rooms and built-in features, these useful elements are finally back in demand.
-As such, if your older rental home has a butler pantry (small room next to the kitchen) or banquettes (built-in bench seating), you might think about keeping them.
-Homeowners and renters will surely find themselves delighted by the convenience brought about by built-ins; and, they can make good utility out of the butler pantry, too.
+After many years of homes built without utility rooms and built-in features, demand and request for these valuable elements has come back stronger than ever before.
+Because of this, if your older rental home has a butler pantry (small room next to the kitchen) or banquettes (built-in bench seating), you should contemplate on keeping them.
+Homeowners and renters alike want the utility and convenience of built-ins, while a butler pantry makes a splendid coffee station, work, or storage area.

-Would you like to learn more about creating a rental property that tenants will love?
-Trust the local experts at Real Property Management Seacoast New Hampshire.
-You can call us at 603-343-2202 or contact us online.
+Would you like to discover more about creating a rental property that tenants will love?
+You can count on the local experts at Real Property Management Seacoast New Hampshire.
+Make sure to call us at 603-343-2202 or contact us online.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.